Environmental/Veterinary Sciences

 Students who successfully complete this course may receive articulated college credit to the following school: Davenport University.
 Students who successfully complete their FFA State Degree may earn six credits to Michigan State University.
 For information on how to earn articulated credit contact Lindsay Pulsipher at the CTC.

 Students who successfully complete select CTC courses may receive direct college credit to specific colleges and universities.
 Direct credit is currently unavailable for this program.
-Our direct credit flier has a list of all participating classes.
+Our direct credit webpage has a list of all participating classes.

 Tour the classroom